 Unfortunately not, however if you can’t make a course date please let us know and we would be happy to offer you an alternative date.

 Yes, we offer discounts for group bookings.
-Please contact email@example.com (our training partner) with details of how many students and the course dates and we can offer a discount code via the website or issue an invoice with a discount.
+Please contact us at firstname.lastname@example.org with details of how many students and the course dates and we can offer a discount code via the website or issue an invoice with a discount.

 FAQs from the EPA discussion during the 4-day GDPR Masterclass